RobertGawron/IonizationChamber/README.md

 ![architecture](https://raw.githubusercontent.com/RobertGawron/IonizationChamber/master/documentation/diagrams/ArchitectureOverview-1.png)

 Remarks:
-* Amplifier has three stages (first stage is transimpedance amplifier, not FET transistor like most projects use).
+* Amplifier has three stages (first stage is transimpedance amplifier, not FET like most projects use).
 * Amplifier has a separate power supply from 4x2V6 lithium batteries

 ## Hardware

-PCB project was done in KiCAD.
+PCB was done in KiCAD.

 ## Software